Rob0y/Tic-Tac-Toe-Game/README.md

 3. Follow the on-screen instructions to enter your move by typing a number from 1 to 9.
 4. The game ends when someone wins or the board is full (tie).

-## Future Improvements:
-- Adding a graphical user interface (GUI) for a more user-friendly experience.
-- Implementing a difficulty level for the computer's moves.